Adjunct Assistant Professor,

 Students with a lot of programming experience may take a test out exam to move directly to CSCI.UA.0102 (Data Structures).

 In this course you will be using Java, an object oriented language.
 You do not need to have any experience specifically with Java, but you need to be familiar with the basic concepts of some programming language:

 Your grade will be based on

-There will be weekly (sometimes bi-weekly) programming assignments.
-In general the assignments will be due one week after they are assigned.
-All assignments will be graded out of 10 .
-Assignments are due on Thursday before midnight.
-This will provide an opportunity to ask any last minute questions during class on Wednesday.
-Assignments submitted after Thursday and before midnight Monday will be graded up to a maximum of 8 points.
-Assignments submitted after Monday will not be accepted.
-Assignments will be reviewed in class on the Wednesday after the Thursday due date.
+There will be weekly programming assignments.
+In general the assignments will be due the next week after they are assigned.
+All assignments will be graded out of 10.
+Assignments are due as posted before 11pm.
+Assignments submitted after due date but within 3 days will be graded up to a maximum of 8 points.
+Assignments submitted after the due date plus 3 days will not be accepted.
+Assignments will be reviewed in class after the late submission date.

 Challenging assignment grade: